White Devils

 Jean Rhys: 1890–1979

-Do you recognize this elderly woman?
-What if I told you that she was one of the greatest novelists who has ever lived; admired for the economy in her writing about sexual exploitation of women.
+Do you recognize this older lady?
+What if I told you that she was one of the greatest novelists who’d ever lived; admired for the economy in her writing about sexual exploitation of women.
 And that she had been notorious for the frank accounts of her own sordid life in four short, indelible books — Quartet (1928); After Leaving Mr Mackenzie (1931); Voyage in the Dark (1934); Good Morning, Midnight (1939) — but they were set in Paris and London in the 1920s and 30s, a long time before this picture was taken.
-Since then, she’d been deemed unpublishable and lived in poverty, neglect and bad temper for three long decades.
+Since then, she’d been deemed unpublishable and lived in poverty, neglect and often bad temper for thirty years.

 Here, she is seventy-six, in her last house in a small village in Devon in the south of England, and she’s making a comeback.
 You see the shy smile and the fierce look in her dark eyes?
 This is the 1960s, the era of the Beatles, Mary Quant and Julie Christie, and it is the time of Jean Rhys’s last and most celebrated novel about an insecure girl struggling to find herself in Wide Sargasso Sea (1966).
+A decade later she will be appointed with the CBE.
 Perhaps you do remember her now.

 There is a new biography I Used to Live Here Once: The Haunted Life of Jean Rhys by Miranda Seymour.
-It is the third biography so far.[1]
+It is the third book about her so far.[1]
 But as Dwight Garner reminded us in his review, Rhys “did not want to be the subject of a biography and took steps to muddy her trail.”
 Not the least of which was her own vague Smile Please: An Unfinished Autobiography (1979) that came out just after her death.
 She didn’t make it easy to celebrate her.
 In this picture she is looking a little crazy, maybe drunk — she often was — and then violent.
+She was sent to jail once, after attacking her second of three husbands.

 “Hate gives you courage,” the girl, Antoinette, tells us in Wide Sargasso Sea.
 Antoinette Cosway is Rhys’s creation who will turn into Charlotte Bronte’s Bertha Antoinetta Mason, and then the wife of Mr. Rochester, the woman who goes crazy and he shuts away in his attic in Jane Eyre.
 Rhys’s story is a prequel to the classic.
 There were reasons why she chose Bertha like the fact that Bronte wrote her as Creole — mixed race — from the West Indies, like Rhys herself.
 Also, Rhys made Antoinette’s mother despise her daughter, as Rhys felt her mother did her.
 Her whole life she’d been “aching with the difference between what you want to be and what you are”[2] and in Wide Sargasso Sea she finally explored that insecurity in a character haunted by ghosts and her destiny.